 Ratatouille is a traditional French vegetable stew that poor farmers would make to use up their excess vegetables.
 ‘Touiller’ in French means ‘to toss’ or ‘stir it up’ hence the name.
 I can assure you though, that when you eat this rich and hearty dish, you will feel anything but poor.

 There are many different ways to cook Ratatouille and some of the more traditional ways take a little while to make.
 One way to do it is to cook every one of the vegetables individually then layer them up and bake in the oven.
-Whilst I am sure the finished result is delicious, I wanted to bring to you a quick version which would combines the big flavours of aromatic herbs and fresh vegetables with simplicity for an easy and very healthy week night meal.
+Whilst I am sure the finished result is delicious, I wanted to bring to you a quick and Easy Ratatouille which would combine the big flavours of aromatic herbs and fresh vegetables with simplicity for a quick and very healthy week night meal.

-Sometimes the simplest meals are the best and that is certainly the case with ratatouille.
-It is great with rice, pasta, quinoa, couscous, as a topping for a baked potato or simply with fresh, crusty bread.
+Sometimes the simplest meals are the best and that is certainly the case with my Easy Ratatouille.
+It is great with rice, pasta, quinoa, couscous, as a topping for a baked potato or simply with some Homemade No Knead Focaccia Bread.
 It can also be served as a side and keeps really well in the fridge for three to four days where the flavours just keep getting better.
 We always end up arguing over who gets the leftovers!

 I like to keep my vegetables quite chunky but if you prefer them smaller then by all means cut them that way.
 Just bear in mind that they won’t take quite as long to cook so you will need to adjust the cooking time to suit.